acoppes/acoppes/site/_drafts/ldjam52.markdown

 Controlled by the player, the Harvester is the main character of the game and it must harvest Spice while surviving the Sand Worm attacks.

 I started by creating a cube and moving it using the CharacterController component, which I never used before, and to see what happened.
-The first issue I had was that it was competing with RigidBody physics and I didn't remember they aren't meant to be use together (at least not at the same time), so when I tried to move the Vehicle it started rolling and couldn't control it.
-The fix for that was to remove the RigidBody.
+The first issue I had was that it was competing with RigidBody physics and I didn't remember they aren't meant to be use together, so when I tried to move the Vehicle it started rolling and couldn't control it.
+To fix that I removed the RigidBody.

 To move, I calculated the desired motion given the input and a configurable speed and then applied to the CharacterController.
 The next problem I had was that it doesn't apply gravity by default, so the vehicle started to fly after moving over a slope.
 The quick fix for that is to include gravity in the motion vector when calling the Move() method.
 It does consider collisions with the ground so your character doesn't fall.